 In February 2016, the FASB issued ASU 2016-02 Leases (Topic 842).
 This ASU requires lessees to recognize a right-of-use asset and a lease liability on the balance sheet for all leases except short-term leases.
 For lessees, leases will continue to be classified as either operating or finance leases in the income statement.
 Lessor accounting under this ASU is similar to the current model but updated to align with certain changes to the lessee model.
 Lessors will continue to classify leases as operating, direct financing or sales-type leases.
 ASU 2016-02 will be effective for our fiscal year beginning January 1, 2019, and early adoption is permitted.
-We are currently evaluating the effect that the updated standard will have on our consolidated financial statements.
+During the third quarter of 2018, the FASB provided a practical expedient transition method to adopt the new lease requirements by allowing companies to recognize a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption that would enable us to not provide comparative period financial statements.
+Instead, we would apply the transition provisions at its effective date.
+The Company will adopt the new standard on January 1, 2019.
+The Company has developed a project plan and we are in the process of reviewing our lease portfolio, analyzing the potential accounting impact and determining the use of practical expedients upon adoption.